-(Version 4, 2nd edition, original orchestration for large orchestra)
+(Version 4's 2nd edition - Ives' original orchestration for large orchestra)

-The completion of a DMA in Orchestral Conducting has culminated in a thesis published by ProQuest, Charles Ives' "Three Places in New England: an Interpretation and a Conducting Guide" (Link to Full Text).
+The completion of a DMA in Orchestral Conducting has corresponded with my thesis now published by ProQuest, Charles Ives' "Three Places in New England: an Interpretation and a Conducting Guide" (Link to Full Text).
 My preparations and analysis have been based upon the 2008 revised edition of the work, edited by James Sinclair and published by Theodore Presser Company.